In This Article

 - Keep a small eval set.
 Ten to twenty real tasks from your own workload, with known-good outputs.
 When a release lands, run it before reading anyone's benchmark commentary — including ours.

 - Exploit introductory pricing windows.
-Claude Sonnet 5's $2/$10 intro rate runs until August 31, 2026.
+Claude Sonnet 5's $2/$10 intro rate runs until 31 August 2026.
 Anthropic has used launch discounts to accelerate migration; treat them as a scheduled deadline for your own testing.

 - Test the tier below on every release.
-The lineup's consistent pattern is capability flowing downhill.
+The consistent pattern is capability flowing downhill.
 Yesterday's Sonnet workload is often today's Haiku workload at a third of the cost.

 - Watch deprecation notices.
 Older snapshots retire on published schedules.
 Pinned production models buy you stability, not immortality — calendar the sunset dates.